v2ganesan/portfolio/README.md

-Writing my portfolio without AI for practice
+Writing my portfolio without any AI generated code for practice